world-wide-lab/world-wide-lab/docs/guides/getting-started.md

 All projects or experiments on World-Wide-Lab are organized into `Studies`.

 The first step when setting up a new data collection is therefore to create a new study.
-To do so, go to _Studies_ in the left navigation pane and click on the button **Created new** on the studies page.
+To do so, go to _Studies_ in the left navigation pane and click on the button **Create new** on the studies page.

 Provide a new `StudyId` to idenfity your study in the future and click on **Save** to create it.
-Each `Study Id` must be unique and should ideally be clearly linked to your goal of the study, so you can remember it when downloading data later on.
+Each `Study Id` must be unique and should ideally have a clear link to your study, so you can remember it when downloading data later on.
+As an example, at [themusiclab.org](https://themusiclab.org) we often use abbreviations of the titles of our games as study ids e.g. `td` for the [Tone Deafness Test](https://www.themusiclab.org/quizzes/td/).

-With this, you just created your first study. 🚀
+With this, you just created your first study, well done! 🚀

-::: info
+::: tip
 If you want to provide additional information about your study, you can also add it under `Public Info` or `Private Info`.

-Please note that everything under `Public Info` can be read by anyone without authentication, so please only use information there that you are comfortable sharing.
+Please note that everything under `Public Info` is indeed public and can be read by anyone without authentication, so please only use information there that you are comfortable sharing.
 :::

 ## Collecting Data